- Search The Registry

 Rudolph Dunbar was born on this date in 1907.
 He was a Guyanese conductor, clarinetist, and composer.

 After graduating from music school in 1925, Dunbar moved to Paris, where he established himself as a clarinetist of the highest order.
-In 1931, he moved to London, where he worked as a music critic and started a clarinet school, which attracted students worldwide.
-In 1939, he was commissioned to write a textbook on the clarinet, and his “Treatise on the Clarinet” (Boehm System) became an important reference work for the instrument.
+In 1931, he moved to London, where he worked as a music critic and started a clarinet school, attracting international students.
+In 1939, he was commissioned to write a textbook on the clarinet, and his “Treatise on the Clarinet” (Boehm System) became an essential reference work for the instrument.
 It remained in print through 10 editions.

 During World War II, Dunbar became a war correspondent in Europe for the Associated Negro Press of Chicago but had to flee Germany and return to London.
 He returned to Germany shortly after the war and led the Berlin Philharmonic orchestra in battledress as its first postwar guest conductor.
 This performance made him the first Black man to conduct the Berlin Philharmonic (1945).